National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-aws.md

 The EC2 instance will need to be able to access the user authentication service and a user based JWT token will be to be obtainable from this user authentication service.
 This JWT token is used by Secure Agent Graph and IANode access as access control.

-Docker images of [Secure Agent Graph](https://github.com/National-Digital-Twin/secure-agent-graph) and [IA node Access](https://github.com/National-Digital-Twin/ianode-access/) will need be to added to the EC2 instance, use the above links for the Secure Agent Graph and IA Node Access for more instructions on how to build and config these images.
+Docker images of [Secure Agent Graph](https://github.com/National-Digital-Twin/secure-agent-graph) and [IA Node Access](https://github.com/National-Digital-Twin/ianode-access/) will need be to added to the EC2 instance, use the above links for the Secure Agent Graph and IA Node Access for more instructions on how to build and config these images.
 Both repositories have instructions on how to configure MongoDb.